Randomise the order in which pytest tests are run with some control over the randomness

 As you can see, all C tests are executed “next” to each other and so are tests in buckets A and B. Tests from any bucket X are guaranteed to not be interspersed with tests from another bucket Y. For example, if you choose bucket type module then bucket X contains all tests that are in this module.

-By default, your tests will be randomised at module level which means that tests within a single module X will be executed in no particular order, but tests from other modules will not be mixed in between tests of module X.
+By default, when randomisation is enabled, your tests will be randomised at module level which means that tests within a single module X will be executed in no particular order, but tests from other modules will not be mixed in between tests of module X.

 The randomised reordering can be disabled per module or per class irrespective of the chosen bucket type.